jannessm/joplin-zotero-link/README.md

 Conntect Zotero with Joplin to reference sources in notes and open them via `zotero://` links.

+When having trouble using this plugin, please have a look down below to the FAQ.

 ## Installation

 ### Zotero >= 7